 The Center for Climate and Life at Lamont-Doherty Earth Observatory of Columbia University offers a summer internship opportunities for high school students interested in gaining hands-on Earth science research experience.

-Located in Palisades, NY, just 30 minutes north of Manhattan, Lamont has a bucolic 160-acre campus above the Hudson River.
-With over 500 staff, Lamont scientists conduct fundamental Earth science research from the inner core to the outer reaches of the atmosphere on subjects that include climate change, oceanography, geochemistry, ocean and life sciences, marine genomics, tree ring research, seismology, and geophysics.
+Located in Palisades, New York, just 30 minutes north of Manhattan, Lamont-Doherty Earth Observatory sits on a 160-acre campus above the Hudson River.
+With over 500 staff, Lamont scientists conduct fundamental Earth science research from the inner core to the outer reaches of the atmosphere on subjects that include climate change, oceanography, geochemistry, ocean and life sciences, marine genomics, tree-ring research, seismology, and geophysics.

-High school interns work in small groups of two to four on research topics designed and led by Lamont scientists.
+Our high school interns work in small groups of two to four on research topics designed and led by Lamont scientists.
 Students gain hands-on experience in real research labs and will learn how to read research papers, perform measurements, collect and present data, and give presentations.
-Meet our 2016 interns and learn about their research.

-Program Dates and Duration: Internships are four weeks long, full time, with students arriving Tuesday, July 5 and completing their internships by Wednesday, August 2.
+2018 Program Information: Internships are four weeks long, full time, with students arriving Monday, July 9 and completing their internships by August 3.
 Students must be able to attend the full program.

-Hours: The program runs Monday through Friday, typically 9 a.m. to 5 p.m.
-A free shuttle bus transports students to and from the main Columbia University campus.
+The program runs Monday through Friday, with typical hours from 9 a.m. to 5 p.m.
+A free shuttle bus transports students to and from Lamont-Doherty and the main Columbia University campus in Manhattan.

 We are committed to providing training for young people to become science enthusiasts and stewards of the planet.
 We rely on an extraordinary community of donors to accomplish this mission and sustain our summer internship program.